xXxSpicyBoiiixXx/Java-TextBook/Chapter-02/chapter-02.md

 ### Long

-The long datat type can store whole numbers -9223372036854775808 to 9223372036854775807.
+The long data type can store whole numbers -9223372036854775808 to 9223372036854775807.
 This is used when we have values that int can't store.
 We can also make a connection here to "64-but machines".
 That beings said, a long consists of 8 bytes or 64 bits.

-### Double
+### Float and Double

+The float and double data types can store fractional numbers as we stated before.
+If you would like to use floats, we will need to tack an "f" at the end and likewise wiht doubles where a "d" will be at the end.

+float number = 1.23f;

+double number = 2.34d;

+So the big question, when do I use float and when do I use double?
+Well, we can see this through the amount of precision we need.
+Precision indicates how many digits the value can have after the deimal point.
+In this sense, floats can store up to seven decimal digits, while doubles can have up to 15 digits.

 ### Boolean

+Probably the most fundamental part of computer science is the boolean type.
+This data type will show up consistently throughout your professional and academic endevours.
+This is often due to the yes or no, on or off, true or false nature of this data type.

+Java will see a boolean data type as either the values "true" or "false".

 ### Char

+The char data type is used to store a single character, for example like a letter grade.
+You will typically surround this with singe quotes like 'A', 'a', 'B', etc.

 ## Reference (Non-Primitive) Data Types

+These data types include Strings, Arrays, Classes, Interface.
+We will discuss these in more depth later in chapters when we get coser to pass by reference logic.
+For now, just know that they exist.

+## Type Casting

+Type casting is something you will come across computer science much of the time but this is when we change our data type.
+For example, if we had a int and we wanted to change that to a short or vice versa.
+The tricky part is seeing if you are not going out of bounds.
+There are two type of casting, widening and narrowing.

+### Widening Casting

+Widening casting is done automatically by Java.
+This is a scenario where a smaller type converts to a larger type.
+The order would be

+byte -> short -> char -> int -> long -> float -> double

+### Narrowing Casting

+As you might expect, narrowing casting is where you go from a bigger data type to a smaller one.
+Unlike widening casting, you must do this manually.
+This is shown in the example code.

+double -> float -> long -> int -> char -> short -> byte